yinhan1/Bacteria_categorical_analysis/README.md

-Categorical Analysis tools on the bacteria counts data
+Categorical analysis tools on the bacteria counts data